Yamato-Security/sigma-to-hayabusa-converter/README.md

 Before explaining in details on how we convert specific categories, we will explain any part of the conversion that applies to all rules.

 1. Any rule that has an ID in `ignore-uuid-list.txt` will be ignored.
-Currently we are only ignoring two rules that cause false positives on Windows defender because they have keywords like `mimikatz` in them.
+Currently we are only ignoring rules that cause false positives on Windows defender because they have keywords like `mimikatz` in them.

 2. "Placeholder" rules are ignored because they cannot be used as-is.
 These are rules that are placed in the `rules-placeholder` folder in the Sigma repository [here](https://github.com/SigmaHQ/sigma/tree/master/rules-placeholder/windows/).